 When establishing a TMDL, reductions of a pollutant are allocated among the pollutant sources (both point and nonpoint sources) in the water body.
 For the SFNR watershed temperature TMDL, both point and nonpoint sources exist.
-TMDL projects (and related IPs) must show reasonable assurance that these sources will be reduced to their allocated amount.
+TMDLs must show reasonable assurance that these sources will be reduced to their allocated amount.
 Education, outreach, technical and financial assistance, implementation of voluntary protective measures, permit administration, and enforcement will all be used to ensure that the goals of this TMDL project are met.